 From its origins in US legal studies, CRT has grown to become one of the most important perspectives on racism in education internationally.
 Frequently attacked by detractors who over-simplify and caricature the approach, CRT offers an insightful and nuanced approach to understanding the processes that shape and sustain race inequality in society.

-CRRE members are among the leading CRT educationists internationally and the approach informs much of the centre’s work.
+CRRE members, past and present, are among the leading CRT educationists internationally and the approach informs much of the centre’s work.

 CRT in Education: a primer

 For a brief introduction to CRT in education, read a primer prepared for the British Educational Research Association (BERA) by Nicola Rollock and David Gillborn.